kapouer/matchdom/README.md

 without affecting surrounding text, tag name, attribute, or node.
 This filter extends the selected range.

-First by changing the selected parent:
+The selector changes the current parent:

-- ``: empty selector, selects the expression and the adjacent text to it
+- ``: the expression itself
-- `-`: selects the content of the parent node containing the expression
+- `-`: the parent node content, or the attribute
 - `*`: the nth selected parent (one wildcard goes up one parent)
 - a css selector: the closest selected parent